Bladder catheterization is used to do the following:

 Catheters vary by caliber, tip configuration, number of ports, balloon size, type of material, and length.

 Tips are straight in most catheters (eg, Robinson, whistle-tip) and are used for intermittent urethral catheterization (ie, catheter is removed immediately after bladder drainage).
-Foley catheters have a straight tip and an inflatable balloon for self-retention.
-Other self-retaining catheters may have an expanded tip shaped like a mushroom (de Pezzer catheter) or a 4-winged perforated mushroom (Malecot catheter); they are used in suprapubic catheterization or nephrostomy.
+Foley (double-lumen latex) catheters have a straight tip and an inflatable balloon for self-retention.
+Other self-retaining catheters may have an expanded tip, shaped like a mushroom (de Pezzer catheter) or a 4-winged perforated mushroom (Malecot catheter); they are used in suprapubic catheterization or nephrostomy.
 Elbowed (coudé) catheters, which may have balloons for self-retention, have a bent tip to ease catheterization through strictures or obstructions (eg, prostatic obstruction).

 Ports are present in all catheters used for continuous urinary drainage.
 Many catheters have ports for balloon inflation, irrigation, or both (eg, 3-way Foley).